empathyco/x/packages/x-components/static-docs/build-search-ui/web-archetype-development-guide.md

   - archetype development
 ---

-In this tutorial, you’ll learn how to build a search and discovery layer based on predefined features and components in a matter of minutes using the Interface&nbsp;X&nbsp;Archetype.
+In this tutorial,, you’ll learn how to build a search and discovery layer based on predefined features and components in a matter of minutes using the Interface&nbsp;X&nbsp;Archetype.

 For this tutorial, the Empathy Search API is used, but you can use any search API.
 This guide